ehuntober/DRF/README.md

 Look how easy it is to use:

     import project
-    # Get your stuff done
+    # Get your stuff done and nthing else..
     project.do_stuff()

 Features